On the Euler characteristic of a relative hypersurface: Introduction

 As this construction makes no use of any particular features of the base variety $X$, we may view equation $(\ref{e1})$ as a map which takes a smooth variety $X$ to the elliptic fibration $Y_X\to X$.
 Just as the the fibration $Y_X$ is determined by $X$, certain invariants of $Y_X$ are determined by a combination of invariants of $X$ and invariants of the line bundles for which $f$ and $g$ are sections of.
 For example, the Euler characteristic of $Y_X$ -- which is the fundamental dimensionless quantity associated with any space -- will always be a certain $\Z$-linear combination of products of Chern classes of $X$ with the first Chern class of a line bundle $\mathscr{L}\to X$.

 The purpose of this note is to compute formulas for the Euler characteristic for relative hypersurfaces such as $Y_X$ solely in terms of invariants of an arbitrary smooth base variety $X$.
-Such formulas are sometimes called `Sethi-Vafa-Witten' formulas \cite{AE1}\cite{AE2}\cite{EFY}\cite{F}, since if $X$ is a Fano threefold one may construct $Y_X\to X$ such that the total space $Y_X$ is a Calabi-Yau elliptic fourfold for which Sethi, Vafa and Witten -- who were motivated by string-theoretic considerations -- derived a formula for the Euler characteristic of $Y_X$ in terms of the Chern classes of $X$, namely
+Such formulas are sometimes called `Sethi-Vafa-Witten' formulas \cite{AE1}\cite{AE2}\cite{EFY}\cite{F}, since if $X$ is a Fano threefold one may construct $Y_X\to X$ such that the total space $Y_X$ is a Calabi-Yau elliptic fourfold for which Sethi, Vafa and Witten -- who were motivated by constructing super-symmetric compactifications of M- and F-theory \cite[Formula (2.12)]{sethi1996constraints} -- derived a formula for the Euler characteristic of $Y_X$ in terms of the Chern classes of $X$, namely